-• 2m-beamtrawl (galvanised steel) (Figure 2).
+6.3.1.1.
+2m-beam trawl (galvanised steel) (Figure 6.3.1.1.1).

 Dimensions of the shoes, the net and the chain mat are specified in Jennings et al. (1999).
-Additional information about the individual beamtrawls used in each of the surveys is recorded in the 2m-beamtrawl-haul information sheet (Sheet 2 and/or 2BTHI); a video camera or a stills camera may be attached to the trawl.
+Additional information about the individual beam trawls used in each of the surveys is recorded in the 2m-beam trawl-haul information sheet (Section 6.14.5 Sheet 2 and/or 2BTHI); a video camera or a stills camera may be attached to the trawl.
 Increasing the weight of the trawl by attaching extra weights should be avoided unless absolutely necessary, in order to keep it on the seabed.
-If extra weight is added, the weight attached should be recorded in the 2m-beamtrawl-haul information sheet (Sheet 2 and/or 2BTHI).

-- 20 mm mesh (10 mm knot to knot) - 4 mm knotless mesh liner (2 mm 'knot to knot') - Chainmat - Towing warp: Ideally the towing warp should be standardised to 14 mm, 6/19 construction.
+If extra weight is added, the weight attached should be recorded in the 2m-beam trawl-haul information sheet (Section 6.14.5 Sheet 2 and/or 2BTHI).
+The net should consist of 20 mm mesh (10 mm knot to knot) with a 4 mm knotless mesh liner (2 mm 'knot to knot').
+A linked-chain chain-mat connects the footrope of the net to the beam bar.
+This chain serves to lift fish and benthic organisms off the seabed and into the net, yet allows the net to pass over larger boulders on the seabed.
+Ideally the "standardised" towing warp should be to 14 mm, 6/19 construction.
 However, some vessels use 12mm or 16 mm warp.
-This potentially affects the performance of the beamtrawl on the ground.
-It is therefore important to note the warp diameter in the 2m-beamtrawl-haul information sheet (Sheet 2 and/or 2BTHI).

-- Gardline Autosiever - Sieves: 5mm and 2mm (woven mesh) - Buffered 4% formaldehyde solution (see Appendix 2). - Storage bottles and waterproof labels for all 2mm sieve fractions and for specimens from the 5mm-sieve fraction that need further examination in the laboratory.
-All samples should be stored in containers labelled internally and externally.
+Since this potentially affects the performance of the beam trawl on the seabed, it is important to note the warp diameter in the 2m-beam trawl-haul information sheet (Section 6.14.5 Sheet 2 and/or 2BTHI).
+All the material collected in the beam trawl is passed through a sieve tower consisting of 5mm and 2mm (woven mesh) sieves.
+This procedure is greatly facilitated by using a Gardline Autosiever.
+Material from the 5mm-sieve fraction requiring to be analysed after each cruise on return to the laboratory should be stored in buffered 4% formaldehyde solution (see Section 6.14.2 {Appendix 2}).
+All material retained in the 2mm sieve fractions should be so stored for later analysis in the laboratory.
+All samples should be stored in containers labeled internally and externally, requiring appropriately sized storage bottles and waterproof labels.

-Figure 2.
-2m beamtrawl.
+Figure 6.3.1.1.1.
+2m beam trawl.

-3.2 Sampling procedure
+6.3.2.
+Sampling procedure